Find a local pick your own farm here!

 • Ravenridge Blueberries - No pesticides are used, blueberries,

 314 Sutherland Road, Creston, NC 28615.
-Open: CLOSED - sold - I'm waiting for information from the new owners. expect to open around the 4th of July; You can pick any day of the week from dawn until dusk.
+Open: CLOSED - sold - I'm waiting for information from the new owners. expect to open around the 4th of July; Does anyone have current information, are they still offering pick your own or are even open?
+If so, please write me.
+You can pick any day of the week from dawn until dusk.
 Directions: We are located in Creston, North Carolina just off Route 88 at 314 Sutherland Road.
 Click here for a map and directions.
 We do not use pesticides on the crops.
 Payment: Cash, Check.
 Bring your own containers.
 We accept cash or checks for payment.
 Our price this year is $8 per gallon, as it has been for the past 3 years.
 While we are not technically an "organic" farm, we do not use any chemical pesticides or fungicides.
-We have over 500 bushes so there are lots of pickings!.
-(UPDATED: June 11, 2014, from their Facebook page)
+We have over 500 bushes so there are lots of pickings! [ Click here to update the listing ]

 Avery County